-It collect all the top-level marks from inside the (source) and adds suitable \mark_insert:nn in the two token lists.
+It collects all the top-level marks from inside the $\langle source \rangle$ and then adds suitable \mark insert:nn commands to each of the two token lists.
 These token lists can then be executed at the right place to reinsert the marks, e.g., directly after the box.
-This is, for example, used by multicol when a short balanced multicols is returned to the galley for typesetting.
+This is, for example, going to be used6 by multicol when a short balanced multicols is returned to the galley for typesetting.

-If the $\langle source \rangle$ consists of a single vertical box (plus possibly followed by some glue but nothing else) then the box is unpacked and the top-level marks are collected from its content.
-However, if it is not a vertical box or there are are other data then nothing is unpacked and you have to do the unpacking yourself to get at the marks inside.
+If the (source) consists of a single vertical box (plus possibly followed by some glue but nothing else) then the box is unpacked and the top-level marks are collected from its content.
+However, if it is not a vertical box or there are other data then nothing is unpacked and you have to do the unpacking yourself to get at the marks inside.

-It is quite likely that one only needs a single token list for returning the \mark-insert:nn statements.
+It is quite likely that one only needs a single token list for returning the \mark insert:nn statements.
 If that is the case this command may change to take only two arguments.